berkay-cetin07/DSA-210Proj/README.md

 # Limitations and future work

+## Limatations:

-Data was not a limitation in my project.
-However, Webscraping is really limited and hard to do on a complex site like YouTube, maybe if I could have used YouTube's API, i could have fetch more useful and meaningful data for my project.
+The analysis heavily relies on data exported from Google Takeout.
+While comprehensive, this data might not capture every nuance of my YouTube usage, maybe if I could have used YouTube's API, i could have fetch more useful and meaningful data for my project.

+The dataset does not include details about the content (e.g., video genres or categories).
+This limits the ability to analyze preferences or trends in the types of videos watched.

+While exploratory analysis was conducted, the findings are not backed by advanced statistical tests or machine learning models.
+This could leave room for unverified assumptions or overlooked patterns.

+## Future Work:

+I could collect data continuously over a longer period to analyze long-term trends and reduce variability.

+Analyze metadata about the videos watched (e.g., category, duration, or channel popularity) to understand preferences better.

+Use machine learning techniques to predict future behavior, such as peak usage times or days with higher engagement.
+Explore clustering to identify unique behavioral patterns (e.g., weekday vs. weekend habits).

+Extend the analysis to compare individual behavior with general trends in YouTube usage, based on publicly available datasets.
+Collaborate with others to investigate how YouTube usage patterns vary across demographics or geographic locations.